johnsmccain/Chazi-Estate/STARTUP_GUIDE.md

-# DeedAI Platform Startup Guide
+# CHAZI ESTATE Platform Startup Guide

-This guide explains how to start, stop, and monitor the DeedAI platform using the provided bash scripts.
+This guide explains how to start, stop, and monitor the CHAZI ESTATE platform using the provided bash scripts.

 ## 🚀 Quick Start